Author: Menno Sulsters, Design and Operations Manager

-The City of Cape Town has been working hard to achieve the goals laid out in their Energy Climate Action Plan (ECAP) that was adopted in 2001 and officially approved in May 2010.
+The City of Cape Town has been working hard to achieve the goals laid out in their Energy Climate Action Plan (ECAP) which was adopted in 2001 and officially approved in May 2010.
 One of the objectives laid out in the plan was that Council (local authority) operations reduce energy consumption by 10% by 2012.

 SEM Solutions was involved in the first round of energy efficiency audits that needed to be done to work towards the objectives of the ECAP to make Cape Town a city with low energy consumption.